xvargr/mercury-messenger/README.md

 Socket.io is used to facilitate messaging between clients and communicating behind the scenes events.
-Some more traditional requests uses Axios to communicate with the backend.
-The database for this application is MongoDb, which is a noSQL database while images are stored on Cloudinary.
+Some more traditional requests uses Axios to communicate with the backend

 deployed at => https://mercury-messenger.onrender.com